Barcar History, Family Crest & Coats of Arms

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Barcar were recorded, including Barker, Barkers, Barkes, Barkess, Barkere, Barkar and others.

 Early Notables of the Barcar family (pre 1700)

-and politician, Member...
-Another 70 words (5 lines of text) are included under the topic Early Barcar Notables in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) are included under the topic Early Barcar Notables in all our PDF Extended History products and printed products wherever possible.